henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExcerciseMakerNoAbinit.md

 - repeatmasker.chr4.gff (coordinates of repeatmasked regions)
 - cufflinks2genome.chr4.gff (EST hints created from assembled transcripts)

-<span style="background-color: transparent;">In addition, you will also need the genome sequence and a protein set.
-Sym-link it from the the data directory created earlier:</span>
+In addition, you will also need the genome sequence and a protein set.
+Sym-link it from the the data directory created earlier:

 *ln -s /path/to/chromosome\_4/chromosome/4.fa*